What to Bring

 Clothing—Casual comfort is the style around here.
 Jeans, T-shirts, sweatshirts, polo shirts are all fine.
 Some people may prefer to wear khakis or skirts for opening and closing dinners.
 No neckties or pearls, please.
 Sturdy shoes or hiking boots and good rain gear are essential.
 A fleece top, wool sweater and other warm layers will come in handy during colder moments.

-We hope for nothing but temperate, clear days, (and October in the Great Lakes region often delivers!)
-Right now, the “normal” forecast is mid 60’s to low 70’s and lows in the 50’s or 40’s.
+We hope for nothing but temperate, clear days.
 THAT SAID – It can get cold and wet in a hurry.

 IMPORTANT: Required attire for tours almost always involves long pants and closed-toe flat shoes with socks.
 Don’t come without.